Decade6/Decade6/README.md

 Current Focus:

-I'm actively working on updating my portfolio with projects that showcase my skills.
+Throughout my degree, my projects were stored locally or on FSU's servers.
+Consequently, I did not have many opportunities to utilize GitHub.
+I am actively working on updating my portfolio with projects that showcase my skills.
 While my current repositories may not fully reflect my capabilities, I'm committed to continuous learning and improvement.

 ## Skills